motform/architectural-description-language/README.md

 # Paraphs
-Turns your poems into relatively similar early modernist artworks!
+Turns your poems into many diffirent, but relatively similar, early modernist artworks!

 ## Installation
 Getting dependances set up for Paraphs requires a bit of extra work.
 If you use pipenv, then the pipfile contains all the neccecary information.
 Otherwise, the modules required are: